7 Best Fender Stratocasters (2023) Strats For Every Budget!

 With this Squier you’re getting a true vintage spec Stratocaster, built to the same dimensions as the Fender branded models.
 This model is a clear step above the average Squier, and offers the performance that working musicians demand at an unbelievable price.

 It had a maple neck with a gorgeous vintage tint, and an Indian laurel fretboard.
-The laurel was a bit dry, but we find this is quite common on Squiers using this wood, and of course, it’s an easy fix with a little fretboard conditioner.
+The laurel was a bit dry, but we find this is quite common on Squiers using this wood.
+And of course, it’s an easy fix with a little fretboard conditioner.

-The fret ends were well finished, with a great bevel, making them extremely comfortable.
+The fret ends were well-finished, with a great bevel, making them extremely comfortable.
 Being vintage spec, they were narrow tall, which isn’t the most forgiving fret size, but we still liked the way they played.

-It was equipped with a traditional 3 single coil pickup arrangement, with Alnico V magnets used throughout.
-The pickups gave this ‘60s CV a much warmer tone than the Affinity Series model on test.
+It was equipped with a traditional 3 single-coil pickup arrangement, with Alnico V magnets used throughout.
+The pickups gave this ’60s CV a much warmer tone than the Affinity Series model on test.
 The neck position was a particular favorite, giving us some awesome blues tones.

 Also Consider